reactjs/react.dev/content/docs/reference-react-component.md

 `setState()` enqueues changes to the component state and tells React that this component and its children need to be re-rendered with the updated state.
 This is the primary method you use to update the user interface in response to event handlers and server responses.

 Think of `setState()` as a *request* rather than an immediate command to update the component.
-For better perceived performance, React may delay it, and then update several components in a single pass.
+For better-perceived performance, React may delay it, and then update several components in a single pass.
 React does not guarantee that the state changes are applied immediately.

 `setState()` does not always immediately update the component.
 It may batch or defer the update until later.
 This makes reading `this.state` right after calling `setState()` a potential pitfall.
 Instead, use `componentDidUpdate` or a `setState` callback (`setState(updater, callback)`), either of which are guaranteed to fire after the update has been applied.
 If you need to set the state based on the previous state, read about the `updater` argument below.